Psi in Practice: Dialogues on Prediction

 Deadline: September 20, 2026

-We invite reflection on prediction as a practice.
-What makes a prediction meaningful in parapsychology?
+We invite reflection on prediction in practice.
+What are the particular challenges for prediction in parapsychology?
 How are expectations shaped by prior observations, theoretical commitments, or practitioner experience?
-How do we balance precision with uncertainty?
+How do we balance expectation with uncertainty?

-This phase focuses not only on what is predicted, but on how prediction functions as a bridge between observation and investigation.
+This part of the series focuses not only on what is predicted but also on how prediction serves as a bridge between observation and investigation.

 Submission Types